run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/smart-analytics/install-bi-docker.md

 title: Configure BI solution (Smart Analytics) via Docker
-Description: This document is intended to configure the BI in the CITSmart instance.
+Description: This document is intended to configure the BI in the 4biz instance.
 # Configure BI solution (Smart Analytics) via Docker

-CITSmart Analytics is a solution of Business Intelligence (BI) for analyzing the data from CITSmart.
+4biz Analytics is a solution of Business Intelligence (BI) for analyzing the data from 4biz.
 The BI solution uses resources of the tools [Saiku Analytics](https://www.meteorite.bi/products/saiku-reporting) and [Pentaho](https://www.hitachivantara.com/go/pentaho.html).

 It's possible to have BI in your environment using the container structure of